rudiverse/rudiverse.github.io/_posts/2021-02-09-bppv-vertigo.md

 ---

-I am feeling very lucky to have the support from my wife and my son.
+I am feeling very lucky to have the support of my wife and my son.
 Thank you so much!
 And of course also a big thanks to all the medical staff helping me yesterday, our most essential workers at all times.

 ---